-The IFBA and its member biosafety associations are working in partnership and leveraging resources to address biosecurity issues and foster a culture of security among scientists with access to dangerous biological materials.
-Over the past several years, we have disseminated best practices and guidelines, assisted countries in strengthening their own policies, and conducted outreach and training workshops, with a particular focus on raising awareness about biological security and dual-use issues.
-Through ongoing interaction with BTWC Implementation Support Unit, the UN 1540 Committee and the UN Office of Disarmament Affairs, biosafety associations are assisting efforts to build capacity and support States in their implementation of the Biological Weapons Convention and UN Security Resolution 1540.
-The BWC and UN 1540 communities are important partners for the IFBA in achieving our complimentary security goals across the world.
-Our collective task is to help ensure that all countries have the biosecurity and biological non-proliferation knowledge and tools they need.
+The IFBA and our Members are working in partnership to foster a culture of security among scientists with access to dangerous biological materials.
+Over the past several years, we have disseminated best practices and guidelines, assisted countries in strengthening their own policies, and conducted outreach and training workshops, with a focus on raising awareness about biological security and dual-use issues.
+Through ongoing interaction with BTWC Implementation Support Unit, the UN 1540 Committee and the UN Office of Disarmament Affairs, Biosafety Associations are assisting efforts to build capacity and support States in their implementation of the Biological Weapons Convention and UN Security Resolution 1540.